Weloatef/BankersAlgorithmWithGUI/README.md

 ![First Window](/Screenshot/First_Window.png "First Window")

-After you fill the inputs you click on next so it can the take you to the next window and save the number of processes and rescourses
+After you fill the inputs you click on "***Next***" so it can the take you to the next window and save the number of processes and rescourses

 ![First Window Filled](/Screenshot/First_Window_Filled.png "First Window Filled")
 ## Second Window - Take Inputs 2